About

 National Astronomical Observatory of Japan Fund

-1. Enhancement of research and education conducted by the National Astronomical Observatory
+• Enhancement of research and education conducted by the National Astronomical Observatory of Japan

-2. Dissemination of research results to society (including outreach classes such as "Fureai Astronomy")
+• Dissemination of research outcomes to society (including outreach programs such as "Interactive Astronomy" guest lectures)

-4. Other activities that contribute to the promotion of astronomy
+• Other initiatives that contribute to the promotion of astronomy

 National Institute for Fusion Science Fund

-5. Support for community engagement and collaborative activities related to joint use and joint research
+• Support for social collaboration activities related to joint use and joint research

-6. Support for the improvement of facilities, equipment, etc.
+• Support for improving conditions of facilities, equipment, etc.

 National Institute for Basic Biology Fund

-1. Promotion of supra-disciplinary biology and formation of international research networks
+• Promotion of ultra-hierarchical biology and formation of an international network

-4. Support for the development of an environment to become a global hub for biological research
+• Support for improving conditions to become a global hub for biological research

-6. Promotion of public outreach activities for the dissemination of biological research and support for community engagement
+• Promotion of public outreach activities for the dissemination of biological research and support for community building

 National Institute for Physiological Sciences Fund

-1. Support for programs or projects related to joint use and collaborative research
+• Support for initiatives or projects related to joint use and joint research

-5. Support for community engagement and collaborative activities related to joint use and collaborative research
+• Support for social collaboration activities related to joint use and joint research

 Institute for Molecular Science Fund

-In addition to organizational operations, the funds will be allocated to support the following initiatives:
+• In addition to organizational operations, we will allocate the funds to support the following initiatives.

-1. Support for programs or projects related to joint use and collaborative research
+• Support for initiatives or projects related to joint use and joint research

-3. Support for researchers from overseas and researchers conducting research abroad
+• Support for researchers from abroad and researchers conducting research overseas

-5. Support for community engagement and collaborative activities related to joint use and collaborative research
+• Support for social collaboration activities related to joint use and joint research

 Astrobiology Center Fund

-1. Research and development in astrobiology (the study of life in the universe)
+• Research and development in astrobiology (life in the universe)

 Exploratory Research Center on Life and Living Systems Fund

-1. Long-term support for research and human resource development activities at the Exploratory Research Center on Life Creation
+• Long-term support for research, human resource development, etc. at the Exploratory Research Center on Life and Living Systems

 Nobeyama Radio Observatory Fund